BarryHaworth/Gutenberg/README.md

 # Gutenberg
-Code to read and process the POroject Gutenberg catalog
+Code to read and process the Project Gutenberg catalog